blocklet/blocklet-site/developer/docs/pages/reference/blocklet-sdk/index.md

 import { env } from '@blocklet/sdk';

 const {
-  appId, // the id of the app
+  appId, // the did of the app
-  appName, // the title of the app, used to display to user appDescription, // the description of the app appUrl, // the web url of the app
+  appPid, // the permenant did of the app appIds, // all did's that the application has previously used appName, // the title of the app, used to display to user appDescription, // the description of the app appUrl, // the web url of the app